Optimism brings accurate perception in Iterated Prisoner's Dilemma: Realizations

 \section{Realizations}

 We used payoff matrix of $(S, P, R, T) = (0, 1, 3, 5)$ in our simulations.

-In each realization, we used population size of $N = 100$, where 50 agents are cooperators and 50 agents are defectors.
+In each simulation realization, we used population size of $N = 100$, where 50 agents are cooperators and 50 agents are defectors.
 We set $\epsilon = 0.1$.
 Thus, cooperation probabilities are 0.9 and 0.1 for cooperators and defectors, respectively.

-A realization includes $\tau {N \choose 2}$ games where in each game two agents are picked randomly at uniform and offered to play.
-Therefore, any pair of agents are matched to play $\tau$ times on average.
-We choose $\tau=30$ for our realizations.
-Note that, matched agents play if none of the parties reject.
+A realization includes $\tau {N \choose 2}$ pairing of agents, where two agents are picked uniformly at random and offered to play.
+Therefore, any agent pair is matched to play $\tau$ times on average.
+Note that matched agents play if none of the parties reject.
+We choose $\tau=30$ for each realization as in Ref~\cite{ cinar2020getting}.

-We call memory ratio, optimism threshold, tolerance, and forgetting strategy as \emph{model parameters}.
+We call memory ratio $\mu$, optimism threshold $\alpha$, tolerance $\beta$, and forgetting strategy as \emph{model parameters}.
 All cooperators have the same model parameters in a simulation.
-We report the average of 30 realizations to narrow down the confidence interval of model responses.
+We report the average of $\mathcal{R} = 30$ realizations to narrow down the confidence interval of model responses.